 If the weather is cooperating, when you leave the National Constitution Center, walk the quick block to Franklin Square.
 It’s all about kids and kids at heart.
 Along with great playgrounds, you’ll find the Franklin Square fountain, thePhiladelphia Park Liberty Carousel, a Philadelphia-themed miniature golf course, and SquareBurger.
 The burgers are tasty and if you’ve got a sweet tooth, give the Cake Shake a try.
 It’s a combination of vanilla ice cream and a locally baked cupcake-like creation called a TastyKake Butterscotch Krimpet.

 Just a warning, Tastykakes come in an assortment of flavors and can be addictive.
 You may find yourself making room in your suitcase to take some home.
 The Omni concierge will be more than happy to give you directions to the market, so you can pick some up on the way out of town.
 I’m told every now and then, the hotel even has some handy.

 For a taste of what our weekend was like, check out some fun video highlights.

-Dana and her family received complimentary accommodations at the Omni Hotel at Independence Park and complimentary tickets from Liberty 360, Independence After Hours and the National Constitution Center, but as always, her thoughts and opinions are her own.
+Editorial Note: Dana and her family received complimentary accommodations at the Omni Hotel at Independence Park and complimentary tickets from Liberty 360, Independence After Hours and the National Constitution Center, but as always, her thoughts and opinions are her own.
 Photos by Dana Rebmann

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!